suzanmanasreh/atl-landmarks/README.md

 # Atlanta Landmarks Webapp

-This is our submission for Techtogether Atlants 22'.
+This is our submission for Techtogether Atlanta 22'.
 It's deployed [here](https://civilrightslandmarks-atl.azurewebsites.net/).

 ## Installation Instructions